 We've listed below a description of the two patterns associated with allergic rhinitis so that you can start to get an understanding of the various possibilities according to Chinese Medicine.

 Once identified, patterns are often treated using herbal formulas.
 Drinking herbal infusions is the most common remedy in Chinese Medicine, together with acupuncture.
-Here we detail below six formulas that can help treat the various patterns associated with allergic rhinitis, depending on which pattern fits your profile.
+Here we detail below fourteen formulas that can help treat the various patterns associated with allergic rhinitis, depending on which pattern fits your profile.

 The Liver is a so-called "Zang" Organ.
 Learn more about the Liver in Chinese Medicine